Babysree0805/D6_MFC4_ImageDehazing/README.md

 - Estimate airlight and transmission using the atmospheric scattering model.
 - Generate multiple dehazed images by varying transmission, blur scale, and regularization parameters.
 - Apply a regularized pseudo-inverse to avoid instability and brightness amplification.
-- Fuse the multiple dehazed results in the frequency domain.
+- Fuse the multiple dehazed results in the frequency domain - We fuse in the frequency domain because the multiple dehazed results mainly differ in their high-frequency details, while the low-frequency structure remains consistent.
+Frequency-domain fusion preserves stable structures and suppresses inconsistent artifacts better than direct spatial averaging.
 - Perform RGB color correction to obtain a stable and natural-looking output.
 - Adapt parameters automatically based on haze density.